 - Crush the tomatoes to get their pulp

 - Using a sieve, extract the juice out of tomato pulp.

 - Add this tomato juice to a bucket full of water.

 If you need more water for bath, increase the quantity of tomatoes.

 13. Homemade Natural Deodorant for Body Odor

-You should not use aluminum based deodorants to control body odor as they may damage your skin.
+You should not use aluminium based deodorants to control body odor as they may damage your skin.
 Metals and chemicals can also be absorbed by your body that may lead to various health problems.
-In place of chemical laden deodorants, make a natural deodorant at home using all natural ingredients.
+In place of chemical-laden deodorants, make a natural deodorant at home using all natural ingredients.
 Here’s the recipe.

 - Sage essential oil- 5 drops

 - Coriander essential oil- 5 drops